 As one friend has often reminded me: we are where we are and we do what we can do, even though we know it is never enough.
 As for me, I take a hard nose attitude in order to carry on, realizing there are unmet needs wherever I look and I try to focus on doing my bit as it were and encouraging others to do theirs, in the hope that we can overcome the scourge of homelessness.
 On a practical note, shelters operate because of volunteers prepared to fit in with where there are gaps (and one is the need for those to stay overnight with the guests – understandably the least social slot but in reality the one where there is least to do).
 Another is: while I could easily go down the list of shelters and when / where they operate, people who stay at the shelters need to go through HARP – and there are good reasons for this, and as I told one guest – not liking HARP is not an excuse.
 And can I say, without want to offend, while it great people want to help at Christmas time, our bigger need is for the rest of the year and for more people that consistently do what needs to be done.

 Like with advent calendars, I am peeling off the labels in my mind – two CWNS sessions down and fifteen to go (and yes when managing such an operation on a voluntary basis, it does tend to take over one’s life) – and it is a long haul with folk tired at the end.
 But I like to think it is all worthwhile.
 It is not about religion; rather it is about humanity – and the thought that by continuing to offer the services we do, we help to meet a need and we do make a difference.
+While that difference may be small, we are taking folk of the street and bringing them closer to being housed as well as showing kindness.

 Update 23/12/2017: We have just completed week 4 of 17 of the Ferndale CWNS.
 Whereas the first three sessions were relatively peaceful even if intense because of the need we serve, this fourth session was anything but and was more than a little fraught due to our dealing with a variety of challenging guest behaviour, some of it fueled by alcohol and Christmas craziness.
 But we survived and came through it all intact despite having to deal with a number of wicked situations.
 There is no doubt the need among homeless folk is as great as ever it has been.
 Without blowing our own trumpets, there is the satisfaction of knowing we are making a difference.